 If you receive additional services, cost sharing for those services may apply.
-Prior authorization rules may apply.

 Pulmonary rehabilitation services

 Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.